Beaufort Defective Products Lawyer

 Under S.C.
 Code §15-73-20, a Beaufort consumer who improperly operates an item may be be ineligible to recover compensation.
 Additionally, someone who becomes aware of a product’s defect but uses it anyway may lose their standing to sue.
 A seasoned attorney with experience handling product liability claims could explain these concepts in more detail during a consultation.

-Liability for Defective Firearms
+How Is Liability Determined for Defective Firearms?

 Guns, by their generally intended purpose, are dangerous weapons that can inflict serious harm.
 However, the inherently hazardous nature of a weapon does not always absolve the seller in a lawsuit.
 Per S.C.
 Code §15-73-40, a claimant bears the burden of proof for two elements in a defective gun cause of action.